IMBA Trail Labs

 Why NW Arkansas?

 Arkansas is home to three IMBA Ride Centers (including Bentonville) and five IMBA EPICS.
 Not only do the Ozarks provide a beautiful landscape for creating trails, multiple cities and towns have embraced integrating mountain bike trail systems into their communities in ways that serve as models for locations nationwide.
-In addition to amazing and varied singletrack and bike parks, there are additional amenities and paved bike path connectors that make Arkansas a special place to live and visit as a mountain biker.

 What to expect: a sample schedule

-Day one theme: The recipe for a model community trail system
+Day one theme: The model trail recipe

-- Building a dream team of experts and specialists
+- Building a dream team of experts

 - Developing the desired mountain biking experience

 - What level of design detail is needed

 - Phasing your plan